Compare car insurance quotes in Arizona

 • What happens if I drive without insurance in Arizona?

-• Does Arizona require personal injury protection (PIP) coverage?
+• Does Arizona require PIP coverage?

 Best Car Insurance Companies in 2026